MicrosoftDocs/windows-itpro-docs/windows/keep-secure/use-windows-defender-advanced-threat-protection.md

 [Investigate alerts](investigate-alerts-windows-defender-advanced-threat-protection.md)| Investigate alerts in Windows Defender ATP which might indicate possible security breaches on endpoints in your organization.
 [Investigate machines](investigate-machines-windows-defender-advanced-threat-protection.md) | The **Machines view** shows a list of the machines in your network, the corresponding number of active alerts for each machine categorized by alert severity levels, as well as the number of threats.
 [Investigate files](investigate-files-windows-defender-advanced-threat-protection.md) | Investigate the details of a file associated with a specific alert, behavior, or event to help determine if the file exhibits malicious activities, identify the attack motivation, and understand the potential scope of the breach.
-[Investigate an IP address](investigate-ip-windows-defender-advanced-threat-protection.md) | Examine possible communication between your machines and external Internet protocol (IP) addresses.
+[Investigate an IP address](investigate-ip-windows-defender-advanced-threat-protection.md) | Examine possible communication between your machines and external internet protocol (IP) addresses.
 [Investigate a domain](investigate-domain-windows-defender-advanced-threat-protection.md) | Investigate a domain to see if machines and servers in your enterprise network have been communicating with a known malicious domain.
 [Manage alerts](manage-alerts-windows-defender-advanced-threat-protection.md) | The **Manage Alert** menu on every alert lets you change an alert's status, resolve it, suppress it, or contribute comments about the alert.